tomosterlund/seeds/README.md

 MongoDB connection string goes into a global .env file

-AWS security credentials goes into a config.json.
+AWS security credentials go into a config.json.
 See config.example.json for an example

 ## Run in development